 Roam like at home with a prepaid SIM

-Roam like at home will work under a prepaid SIM contract.
-This said, if you pay per unit of data for your domestic plan and that one unit of data is under €6/GB, your domestic phone provider can apply a volume limit the the Roam like a home rule.
+Roam Like At Home will work under a prepaid SIM contract.
+This said, if you pay per unit of data for your domestic plan and that one unit of data is under €6/GB, your domestic phone provider can apply a volume limit the Roam like a home rule.
 If so, this limit should be equal or superior to the data volume obtained by dividing your remaining credit by €6 once you start using roaming abroad.
-You will still get the same amount of data that you paid for and you can still also put more credit on your phone while travelling, if needed.
+You will still get the same amount of data that you paid for and you can still also put more credit on your phone while travelling if needed.

 Roam like at home with a limited data plan

 Under a limited data plan, you be able to use your credit at no extra cost whilst travelling, your regular domestic allowance will be the limit to how much data you can use when travelling in the EU and if you wish to call a French number while away.
 But once the domestic allowance is exceeded, you will be charged extra fees (which are capped by the European Union at €6/GB of data, €0.32/min fo calls and €0.01/SMS).

 However, in the case of very cheap limited data bundles (fixed at under €3 per GB), the fair use limit on data applied by your domestic provider might be set lower.